 Issuing CAs shall provide a Certificate status service either in the form of a CRL distribution point or an OCSP responder or both.
-For Code Signing Certificates, Issuing CAs shall not remove revocation entries on CRL or OCSP until 10 years after the Expiry Date of the revoked Certificate.
+For Code Signing Certificates and Qualified Certificates that include a cRLDistributionPoints extension, Issuing CAs shall not remove revocation entries on CRL or OCSP until 10 years after the Expiry Date of the revoked Certificate.
 For other Certificate types, Issuing CAs shall not remove revocation entries on CRL or OCSP until after the Expiry Date of the revoked Certificate.